dendronhq/dendron-docs/vault/pkg.plugin-core.quickstart.md

    yarn bootstrap:build  # build package dependencies
    ```
 3. Watch all dependencies ^QWJj9cTIcwuX
-  - NOTE: typescript is a compiled language which means that the executablew on't be updated unless you compile.
+  - NOTE: typescript is a compiled language which means that the executable won't be updated unless you compile.
 The watch script will auto-compile all code on change
   ```sh
    # watch all dependencies
    ./bootstrap/scripts/watch.sh